| | |

 Drizzle the lemon glaze on top of the cooled muffins, if desired.
 Serve and Enjoy.

-Side Note: If you’d prefer a vanilla glaze, combine the powdered sugar, milk, and vanilla extract together until it’s creamy and you reach your desired consistency.
+Side Note: If you’d prefer a vanilla glaze, combine the powdered sugar, milk, and vanilla extract until it’s creamy and you reach your desired consistency.

 Glazed Gingerbread Muffins